 In step 3, you get a session that provides PowerShell 7.1 using a slightly different technique than you used in step 1.
 PowerShell 7.1 has multiple endpoints, especially if you have both a release version and a preview version loaded side-by-side.
 You can use the Get-PSSessionConfiguration to view the available remoting endpoint configurations in your specific PowerShell 7 host.
-Thus, you do not see the Windows PowerShell remoting endpoints inside PowerShell 8.
+Thus, you do not see the Windows PowerShell remoting endpoints inside PowerShell 7.
 And although the Get-PSSessionConfiguration cmdlet does not return any Windows PowerShell configuration details, the remoting endpoints do exist, and you can use them, as you see in step 2.

 In step 5 and step 6, you discover the default module paths in Windows PowerShell and PowerShell 7.1.
 As you can see, in PowerShell 7, there are five default module paths, versus just three in Windows PowerShell 5.1.
-The first 3 module folders with PowerShell 7 enable PowerShell 7 to pick up commands from PowerShell 7.1 specific folders (if they exist) and with the last two modules enabling you to access older Windows PowerShell commands which you do not have with PowerShell 7.
+The first 3 module folders with PowerShell 7 enable PowerShell 7 to pick up commands from PowerShell 7.1 specific folders (if they exist), and the last two modules enable you to access older Windows PowerShell commands which you do not have with PowerShell 7.

 In step 13 and step 14, you discover the core modules inside Windows PowerShell.
 These core modules contain the basic internal PowerShell commands, such as Get-ChildItem found in the Microsoft.PowerShell.Management module.